-- In bowl, combine sweet potato and flour.
+- In bowl, combine sweet potato and the self rising flour.
 Stir with a fork until a dough ball forms.
-Make sure to scrape all the flour and sweet potato along the sides of the bowl.
+Make sure to scrape all the self rising flour and sweet potato along the sides of the bowl.

 - On a lightly floured surface, knead the soft dough ball for about 1 minute, or until smooth.
 Don’t keep adding too much flour to the dough or else it will be tough and hard.
 You want to keep the dough soft and pliable, so don’t over-knead it.

 - Cut the dough into 6 equal pieces.
 Roll the dough between your hands to form 6 balls.
 Place on parchment lined baking sheet and let the dough balls rest for about 30 minutes (they will also rise slightly).